 The platform is owned by Elsevier and has thousands of groups that can make it easy for students to discover research, follow curated bibliographies and get involved in discussions.

-Zotero supports over 9,000 citation styles, which means you can easily format your work to match any style guide or publication.
+It supports 100,000 citation styles, so you can format your work to match any style guide or publication.